andrew171203/ADL_Final_MambaJSCC/README.md

 The project is built upon the open-source SwinJSCC codebase and adapts it for semantic image communication / deep joint source-channel coding (JSCC).
 The main goal is to explore a Mamba/VSSB-based JSCC architecture and a lightweight receiver-side diffusion refiner for image reconstruction under noisy wireless channels.

+For a more detailed summary of the code-level changes from the original SwinJSCC repository, please refer to [`MODIFICATIONS.md`](MODIFICATIONS.md).

 ---

 ## 1. Project overview